UCSC-CSE299A/ot-send/README.md

 and navigate to:
 ```
-CSE 299A OpenThread Sender → Set the 802.15.4 TX power used by OpenThread
+UCSC Thread-Ascon OpenThread Sender → Set the 802.15.4 TX power used by OpenThread
 ```

 to enter the TX Power (in dBm) that you would like to use.